-- After your exam, you will be asked to wait while the radiologist reviews the pictures for quality.
-More X-rays will be done if needed.
-If the images are clear, you can dress and leave the exam room. - After your exam, you can resume eating as usual and take all your medicines, unless your provider tells you otherwise. - Drink 4 to 8 glasses of water to help move the barium out of your body. - Your stools may appear gray or white for 48 to 72 hours after your exam as your body clears the barium from your system. - The barium can make it hard for you to move your bowels.
-If you do not have a bowel movement for more than 2 days after your exam, or you cannot pass gas, call your doctor right away.
+- We will ask you to wait while the radiologist reviews the images for quality.
+We may take more X-rays if needed.
+If the images are clear, you can dress and leave the exam room. - After your exam, resume eating as usual and take all your medicines, unless your provider tells you otherwise. - Over the next 24 hours, drink 4 to 8 glasses of water to help move the barium out of your body. - Your stools may appear gray or white for 48 to 72 hours after your exam as your body clears the barium from your system. - The barium can make it hard for you to move your bowels.
+If you do not have a bowel movement for more than 2 days after your exam, or if you cannot pass gas, call your doctor right away.